NelisW/pyradi/README.md

 - Module documentation is available in
 - [HTML](http://nelisw.github.io/pyradi-docs/_build/html/index.html) and  [PDF](https://raw.githubusercontent.com/NelisW/pyradi-docs/gh-pages/_build/latex/pyradi.pdf).
 - A number of IPython notebooks demonstrate pyradi use.
 Head on over to [Computational Radiometry](https://github.com/NelisW/ComputationalRadiometry) to download the notebooks.
-If you are not using the IPython notebook, the are also [HTML renderings](https://github.com/NelisW/ComputationalRadiometry#computational-optical-radiometry-with-pyradi).
+If you are not using the IPython notebook, the are also [HTML renderings](https://nbviewer.jupyter.org/github/NelisW/ComputationalRadiometry/tree/master/) in the online notebook viewer.
 - At the end of each of the pyradi files, in the __main__ section, you will find test and example code demonstrating the use of that specific file.
 Some day, these will find their way into a tutorial, but for now, please study the example code.
 - ["Pyradi: an open-source toolkit for infrared calculation and data processing"](http://pyradi.googlecode.com/svn/trunk/pyradi/documentation/SPIE-8543-Pyradi-an-open-source-toolkit-for-infrared-85430J.pdf), SPIE   Proceedings Vol 8543, Security+Defence 2012,  Technologies for Optical Countermeasures, Edinburgh, 24-27 September, C.J.
 Willers, M. S. Willers,    R.A.T.
 Santos, P.J. van der Merwe, J.J.
 Calitz, A de Waal and A.E.
 Mudau.
 - ["Pyradi radiometry toolkit"](http://pyradi.googlecode.com/svn/trunk/pyradi/documentation/pyradi-SPIE-Newsroom.pdf),   C.J.
 Willers, M. S. Willers,    R.A.T.
 Santos, P.J. van der Merwe, J.J.
 Calitz, A de Waal and A.E.
 Mudau,  SPIE Newsroom, DOI:10.1117/2.1201211.004568, 2012.